hxili/DGE/README.md

 # DGE
-It's a project to perform DGE analysis on relatively understudied protein group SLCs
+It's a project to perform DGE analysis on a relatively understudied protein group SLCs